 You should think of everyone – friends and family – as ‘staff’, members of the team you’ve got supporting your business.

-It’s hard enough keeping your customers happy isn’t?
-But there’s another group of people some small business owners can neglect.
+Of course, no matter what the size of your business – treating people well and keeping them happy is the right thing to do, but It’s hard enough keeping your customers happy isn’t?
+There’s a group of people some small business owners can neglect.
 Forgetting about your support team can cause easily preventable problems.

 Whatever your arrangements are, if you’ve got people working for you – you need to think about what they need to do the best possible job.

 4 reasons why you should keep your team happy